What is Streatham Hill Theatre?

 What could it become?

 But just saving a building is not enough; it needs to have a new purpose.
 The Friends would like to see the building return to an arts, cultural or performance use for the benefit of the community.
-This could be through a suitable organisation taking over, or by the community taking the building on itself – as a multi-use centre or hub with co-working, studios, rehearsal and performance spaces, hosting events and activities for the community.
+This could be through a suitable commercial or charitable organisation taking over, or by the community taking the building on itself – as a multi-use centre or hub with co-working, studios, rehearsal and performance spaces, hosting events and activities for the community.

 We are talking to various people and organisations about what sort of things the community would like to see taking place in the building.
 This consultation will continue.